nyc-crh/site/content/topics/_index.md

   - title: Joyful Struggle
     img: kids-jump-for-prizes.jpg
     alt: Black children jump rope in front of a crowd of seated people.
 A referree watches closely.
     text: When you imagine a movement or a protest, what do you see?
-These primary sources show joy, play, pride, and beauty in Black and Latinx communities and in disabled people’s communities and help us think about how joy can be political.
+These primary sources show joy, play, pride, and beauty in Black and Latinx communities and in Disabled people’s communities and help us think about how joy can be political.
     btn:
       text: View primary sources
       url: /topics/joyful-struggle/